An introduction to classic French garden pots, planters, urns, and olive jars

 The various styles of pots, planters, and stands mentioned above can bring a French aesthetic to an outdoor or indoor space.
 Chez Pluie also has a number of other unique plant stands.

-Currently in stock at Chez Pluie is a three-tier wrought-iron pot plant stand with beautiful decorative details and curves (pictured above).
+Currently in stock at Chez Pluie is a delightful Arras-style three-tier garden shelf made from iron with beautiful decorative details and horse hoof feet (pictured above).
 It's a very special piece and rare!

-The vintage 1920-30s plant stand photographed above is made from wrought iron and zinc and has a white painted finish with beautifully detailed legs.
+This vintage mid twentieth century wall shelf photographed above is made from wrought iron and has a white painted finish with beautifully detailed legs.
 Plant stands are perfect for summer blooms or filled with greenery, such as ferns.

 8. Cachepots